HobnobMancer/cazy_webscraper/README.md

 _An ER model can be found in the root of the `cazy_webscraper` GitHub repo, demonstrating the structure of the SQL database create by `cazy_webscraper`._

+## Referencing

+If you use `cazy_webscraper` in your work *please* do cite our work (including the provided DOI), as well as citing the specific version you use.
+This is not only helpful for us as developers to get out work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.

+**Citation:** Hobbs, Emma; Pritchard, Leighton; Gloster, Tracey M.; Chapman, Sean (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
+Poster. https://doi.org/10.6084/m9.figshare.14370860.v4

 ## Our last developments before releasing version 1!

 We're almost at the stage of releasing the first version of `cazy_webscraper`, but there are a few things we want to do first.